AryaGandhi/PPL-Assignments/README.md

 # Assignment 6:
 Created a paint like application in python using Tkinter library.
 Implemented functions like pen, circle, rectangle, arc, line, arrow, dashed line, choosing colour for pen and all shapes, drawing colour filled shapes, and changing the size of pen and all shapes.

+# Assignment 8:
+Created a prolog database for air flight management system with certain prolog clauses.